teoljungberg/clone/README.md

 user/repository
 ```

-Into a local path of the following form and prints it to stdout:
+Into a git-clone(1) command to clone the URL into a pre-determined directory
+structure:

 ```
-$HOME/src/github.com/user/repository
+% git clone git@github.com:user/repository $HOME/src/github.com/user/repository
 ```

-It also handles different git hosts, such as gitlab.com, bitbucket.org, etc.
+It also handles different git hosts, such as gitlab.com, git.sr.ht, etc.

 ```
 git@host:user/repository
 ```

-Converts to:
+Converts to into the directory pattern:

 ```
 $HOME/src/host/user/repository